Sam

 Upon his election to the Hall of Fame recently, Barry Larkin was asked about some of the controversial players of his era including Sammy Sosa and Barry Bonds and whether they should also be elected to the Hall of Fame.
 Both will be eligible for election next year.
 Larkin’s reply ?
 He said: “All I know is playing and competing against some of these guys, they’re the best—period.”

 Barry Larkin is not mistaken.
-During the “Steroids Era” there were few players who achieved as much as Bonds and Sosa.
-And there is no better example of what steroids did for one player’s career than Sammy Sosa.
+During the “Steroids Era” there were few players on the same level as Bonds and Sosa.
+But do these players belong in the Hall of Fame when their achievements were clearly not the result of pure athletic skill and training ?
+In fact, there is no better example of what steroids did for one player’s career than Sammy Sosa.
 Sosa played for 18 seasons in the Major Leagues.
 Over his first nine seasons he hit a total of 211 hrs.
 Over the last nine seasons – including what one would normally consider years in decline because of age – he hit almost twice as many home runs (398).
-I would add that after his first five years in the majors Sosa had only 74 career hrs and a career batting average bobbling pathetically around .230.
+I would add that after his first five years in the majors Sosa had only 74 career hrs and a career batting average bobbing pathetically around .230.
 He had as much chance of getting into Cooperstown as Joe Azcue.

 Which all makes one wonder why Barry Larkin is speaking up for players like Sammy Sosa and Barry Bonds ?
 I suspect it is because the higher regard his peers are held in, the higher regard Barry Larkin is held in.